Jackson, Michigan: Education

+The city is also home to institutions of adult and higher education: Jackson College (formerly Jackson Community College), Baker College, Career Quest Learning Centers, and Spring Arbor University.
+An additional 15 higher education institutions are within a one-hour drive of Jackson County.

 Transportation

 From the late nineteenth century into the mid-twentieth century, Jackson was a major railway hub and for over a century has been known as the crossroads of Michigan.
 Today the Michigan Central Railroad Jackson Depot on East Michigan Avenue is the nation's oldest train station in continuous active use.
 It was listed on the National Register of Historic Places in 2002.

 Amtrak, the national passenger rail system, provides service to Jackson, operating its Wolverine three times daily in each direction between Chicago and Pontiac, Michigan, via Detroit.
-Baggage cannot be checked at this location; however, up to two suitcases, in addition to any "personal items" such as briefcases, purses, laptop bags, and infant equipment, are allowed on board as carry-ons.

 Jackson and Lansing Railroad (JAIL) owns a line from Jackson to Lansing, Michigan.
 Norfolk Southern (NS) owns a yard in Jackson as well.

 Major highways

 The junction of I-94 and US 127 was built at Jackson.